Loose Engel structures: Engel structures and convexity

 We focus on the $2$--distributions $\SD$ of the form $\langle \partial_t, X(t) \rangle$, with $X(t)$ a vector field tangent to the slice $\D^3 \times \{t\}$.
 The vector field $X$ can be regarded as a $\D^3$--family of curves

 where $[-]$ denotes the associated line.
 The characterization of the Engel condition for $\SD$ then reads:

-\begin{proposition}[\cite{CPPP}] The $2$-plane field $\SD$ is non--integrable at a point $(p,t)$ if and only if $X_p$ is immersed at time $t$.
-In addition, the $2$-plane field $\SD$ is an Engel structure at a point $(p,t)$ if and only if, additionally, at least one of the following two conditions holds: \begin{enumerate} \item[A.] The curve $X_p(t)$ has no inflection point at time $t$, \item[B.] The $2$--distribution $\langle X(q,t),X'(q,t)\rangle$ is a contact structure in $\Op(p)\times\{t\}$. $\Box$ \end{enumerate} \end{proposition} By definition, $t$ is an \emph{inflection point} for the curve $X_p(t)$ if $X_p$ has a tangency at $t$ of order at least $2$ with the corresponding maximal circle $\langle X_p(t), X_p'(t) \rangle$.
-We will focus on assumption (A), i.e. the curves $X_p$ will be everywhere convex (or concave).
+\begin{proposition}[\cite{CPPP}] The module $\SE = [\SD,\SD]$ is a $3$-distribution on $\Op(p,t)$ if and only if the curve $X_p$ is immersed at time $t$.

+The $2$-plane field $\SD$ is an Engel structure on a neighbourhood of the point $(p,t)$ if and only if, additionally, at least one of the following two conditions holds: \begin{enumerate} \item[A.] The curve $X_p(t)$ has no inflection point at time $t$, \item[B.] The $2$--distribution $\langle X(q,t),X'(q,t)\rangle$ is a contact structure in $\Op(p)\times\{t\}$. \end{enumerate}

+If $\SD$ is Engel, its kernel $\SW$ is spanned by $\partial_t$ at the point $(p,t)$ if and only if the curve $X_p$ has an inflection point at time $t$. $\Box$ \end{proposition} By definition, $t$ is an \emph{inflection point} for the curve $X_p(t)$ if $X_p$ has a tangency at $t$ of order at least $2$ with the great circle $\langle X_p(t), X_p'(t) \rangle$.
+We will focus on assumption (A), i.e. the curves $X_p$ will be everywhere convex (or concave); in particular, $\partial_t$ will be transverse to the kernel.